Vajradarshini, teaching creative, contemporary Buddhism

 Fall in love with life again!

 I think I’m in love with life because I’m in love with the Dharma.
-Yet, I hold lightly to the idea of ‘being a Buddhist’.
-I love the Dharma because it’s the best way I’ve found of exploring this mystery we call ‘life’.
+At the same time, I hold lightly to the label of ‘being a Buddhist’.
+What draws me again and again is the Dharma itself—the best way I’ve found to explore this mystery we call ‘life’.

-I was 20 when I decided I wanted meaning in my life.
-I left ‘ordinary’ life behind and spent the next 20 or more years living in Buddhist retreat centres, working in city centres to share the Dharma, and living with other Buddhists in communities.
+I was 20 when I decided I wanted a life of meaning.
+I left ‘ordinary’ life behind and spent more than twenty years living in Buddhist retreat centres, working in city centres to share the Dharma, and living in communities with other Buddhists.

 Frequently Asked Questions